grahampugh/grahampugh.github.io/_posts/2017-11-02-how-many-policies.md

 ```
 Category:           Auto-updaters
 Frequency:          Ongoing
-Files & Processes:  Execute Command:        jamf policy -trigger ApplicationX-install
+Files & Processes:  Execute Command:        jamf policy -event ApplicationX-install
 Scope:              Targets:
                         Computer Groups:    ApplicationX auto-update
                     Exclusions:
+                        Computer Groups:    ApplicationX current version installed
-                        Computer Groups:    Current ApplicationX installed
+                        Computer Groups:    ApplicationX test version installed
 ```
 ---

 ## Maintenance

-When a package of a new version of ApplicationX is available, say version X.Z.0, a new policy "ApplicationX vX.Z.0" is created by AutoPkg/JSSImporter.
+When a package of a new version of ApplicationX is available, say version X.Z.0, a new policy `ApplicationX vX.Z.0` is created by AutoPkg/JSSImporter.
 This does not affect the other existing policies.

 Once the new version is approved for production, the following needs to be updated:

-1. Policy "Install ApplicationX" needs to have the old package replaced with the new one.
+1. Policy `Install ApplicationX` needs to have the old package replaced with the new one.
-2. Smart Group "Current ApplicationX installed" needs to have the new software version number replace the old one.
+2. Smart Group `ApplicationX current installed` needs to have the new software version number (or whatever criteria defines the current version is installed) replace the old one.
-3. The testing policy "ApplicationX vX.Z.0" should be removed.
+3. The testing policy `ApplicationX vX.Z.0` should be removed.
+4. The smart group `ApplicationX test version installed` can be removed.

 ---